Lagos (LOS) Murtala Muhammed airport approach from the North

 The rental craft from the Lagos Flying Club

-Cherokee was our favourite when my one aircraft was not available due to service or other reasons.
+was our favorite when my own aircraft was not available due to service or other reasons.
 It was a change to my high wing plane and it handled quite well.

 had to be overcome in order to survive a squall line!

 To overcome the problem I bought in USA an electric driven artificial horizon which could not tumble!
-A simple weather radar was on my wish list!
+A simple weather radar (Stormscope) was high on my wish list!

 PIPER PA-80 "Twin Comanche"